 I moved all the money in my 401(k) to the company stock and it was great at first.
 Everything internet-related was booming.
-Everybody and their mother was making a ton of money on the stock market.
+Everybody and their grandmother were making a ton of money on the stock market.
 I bet you all know how this story ends.
 The dot com bubble popped and I found out you should not put all your eggs in one basket.

 It is an extremely bad idea to hold any employer stock in your 401(k).
-I was already depending on my employer for my paycheck, health insurance, life insurance, and other benefits.
+I was already depending on the employer for my paycheck, health insurance, life insurance, and other benefits.
 I also had employee stock options, stock grants, and stocks from the employee stock purchase plan.
 It was a terrible idea to invest any more money in the company.
 Luckily, I was young and didn’t have a lot of money in my 401(k).
-Nevertheless, it was very painful, and it was good that I learn that lesson early.
+Nevertheless, it was very painful.
+I learned that lesson early so I’m happy about that.
 It would have been devastating if I learned this lesson in my 40s.

-Lesson: Minimize your employer stock holding because you’re already depending on them for far too much.
+Lesson: Minimize your employer’s stock because you’re already depending on them for far too much.
 No job is safe these days.
 Also, don’t chase performance because it doesn’t work.
-It is better to stick with low cost index funds and rebalance once per year.
+It is better to stick with low-cost index funds and rebalance every year.